ri2658/WARP/README.md

   (YOLOv8 and RT-DETR) for wildfire smoke detection
 - Utility tools

-Regular updates, debugging, and optimization should be expected.
+Expect regular updates, debugging, and optimization!